2008 Hansol Korea Open

 The 2008 Hansol Korea Open was a women's tennis tournament played on outdoor hard courts.
-It was the 5th edition of the event known that year as the Hansol Korea Open, and was part of the Tier IV Series of the 2008 WTA Tour.
-It took place at the Seoul Olympic Park Tennis Center in Seoul, South Korea, from September 22 through September 28, 2008.
+It was the fifth edition of the event known that year as the Hansol Korea Open, and was part of the Tier IV Series of the 2008 WTA Tour.
+It took place at the Seoul Olympic Park Tennis Center in Seoul, South Korea, from 22 September through 28 September 2008.
+First-seeded Maria Kirilenko won the singles title.